Accession of Turkey to the European Union: Religion

-Turkey has a secular constitution, civil and judicial system with no official religion, although the country's most prominent imam (currently Ali Erbaş) is a civil servant and head of the Religious Affairs Directorate, or Diyanet.
+Turkey has a secular constitution, civil and judicial system with no official religion, although the country's most prominent imam (currently Safi Arpaguş) is a civil servant and head of the Religious Affairs Directorate, or Diyanet.
 82% of the Turkish population is Muslim of whom over 70% belong to the Sunni branch of Islam.
-A minority is affiliated with the Shi'a Alevi branch.
+A minority is affiliated with syncretic Alevi branch.
 A separate study published in 2019 found 89.5% of Turks identify as Muslim.
 Turkey would be the first and only Muslim-majority country to join or belong to the European Union.
 Current EU states typically contain large Muslim minorities.
 By contrast, Christians are believed to compose only 0.2% of Turkey's population.

 Official population census polls in Turkey do not include information regarding a person's religious belief or ethnic background due to the regulations set by the Turkish constitution, which defines all citizens of the Republic of Turkey as Turkish in terms of nationality, regardless of faith or race.